How to Revive Pavers: A Faded Paver Restoration Guide

 Choose a dry day with mild weather – avoid working in direct midday sun, which can cause the stain to dry too quickly and absorb unevenly.
 Most stains dry to the touch within 2–4 hours and are ready for a second coat after 4–24 hours.
 Always follow the specific instructions on your product label for the best results.

-Sealing for Color Enhancement and Protection
+Seal Your Pavers for Lasting Color and Protection

 Once the stain has fully cured, seal your pavers to lock in the color and protect them from water, oil, and UV damage.
 If you apply the sealer too soon, it could blister or create a cloudy finish, so patience is key.